akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

 - Available only for Linux and not for Windows.
 - Cilium L7 policy enforcement is disabled

-I really question why anyone would bother with the free version.
-It is fiddely to set this up manually, but this blog and acompanying code will walk through it.
+I really question why anyone would bother with Azure CNI Powered by Cilium.
+It is fiddely to set this up manually, but this blog and acompanying code will walk through it, and provide pretty much all of that "premium" functionality.

 ## Deployment
 So we need to deploy an AKS cluster in Bring your Own CNI mode, and install Cilium ourselves via helm - that should be ezpz.
 But there are a few gotchas to make you aware of.

-By default your Cilium (+ hubble) installation wont install on any system nodes, as it's not a critical resource.
+For AKS at least, by default your Cilium (+ hubble) installation wont install on any system nodes, as it's not a critical resource.
 You'll also need to make sure you have more than one node, or [Cilium will show one of the operators in a pending state](https://github.com/rancher/rke2/issues/933).
-In this demo code, I've opted for two system nodes (deployment to the `kube-system` namespace), and two user nodes **and** I've forced the installation on the system node (check out the flags on the helm install terraform).
+In this demo code, I've opted for two system nodes amd two user nodes **and** I've forced the installation of Cilium and Tetragon onto the system nodes ([check out the flags on the helm install terraform](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/blob/main/cillium.tf#L119)).

-By default, AKS will deploy the `kube-proxy` `Daemonset`, and you [can't deploy AKS without it](https://github.com/Azure/AKS/issues/4563).
+Also, by default, AKS will deploy the `kube-proxy` `Daemonset`, and you [can't deploy AKS without it](https://github.com/Azure/AKS/issues/4563).
 It's a **separate operation to disable and then replace the kube-proxy**.
 Additionally, replacing the kube-proxy isn't possible until you register the `KubeProxyConfigurationPreview` feature on the subscription.

 [To do that](https://medium.com/@amitmavgupta/installing-Cilium-in-azure-kubernetes-service-byocni-with-no-kube-proxy-825b9007b24b) you need to firstly enable `aks-preview` **extension** in your subscription:
 ```